Spherical subcategories in algebraic geometry: Spherical subcategories

-whose last term $Q_F$ is called the \emph{asphericality} $Q_F$ of $F$.
+whose last term $Q_F$ is called the \emph{asphericity} $Q_F$ of $F$.
 It measures how far $F$ is from being spherical.
 If the object $F$ is clear from the context, we will often write $Q$ in place of $Q_F$.

-We begin by putting $\omega(F) \coloneqq \SSS(F)[-d]$.
+We begin by putting $\omega(F) \coloneqq \SSS F[-d]$.
 The notation is borrowed from algebraic geometry; see Section~\ref{sec:AG}.
 Then we find

 So for $d\neq0$, there is a non-zero map $w\colon F \to \omega(F)$, unique up to scalars.
 For $d=0$, the construction is slightly more elaborate and we give it in the Appendix.